combustionTools/flameTracker/README.md

 - lumaTracking.py: this script is used to track a flame automatically based on the luma intensity value of each pixel.

-- colorTracking.py: this script is used to automatically track a flame based on the color intensity of each pixel.
+- RGBTracking.py: this script is used to automatically track a flame based on the color intensity of each pixel (RGB channels).

 - HSVTracking.py: this script is used to track a flame based on Hue-Saturation-Value color space thresholding.
 Similar to color tracking and luma tracking, it is an automatic method requriing limited user input.